Factors to Consider Before Starting an S Corp

 Before forming an S corp, you have to consider the following factors:

 - Is an S corporation the best strategy for your business?

-- S corporation restrictions
+- S corporation requirements and restrictions

 - Why an LLC is the best structure for the S corp tax status